cns-iu/cns-humanexus-2.0/Explosion Tests.md

 - *Start Size* = scale of the sphere cloud; calibrated to fit complete sphere in viewport

 ### SphereController Properties
 The SphereController script handles user input in play mode.
-Its Start() function copies all relevant properties from the selected icosphere.
+Its Start() function copies all relevant properties from the selected icosphere and shows two additional text fields with current zoom and size information.
 - *Current Zoom* = current camera distance along Z axis from center of sphere cloud (always negative)
-- *Size Multiplier* = current scale of sphere cloud
+- *Current Size Multiplier* = current scale of sphere cloud
 - *Camerz Z Start* = initial distance of camera from populated sphere cloud; calibrated to fit complete sphere cloud in viewport
-- *Zoom Factor* = distance along Z axis the camera moves in/out using arrow up/down
+- *Zoom Factor* = step distance along Z axis the camera moves in/out using arrow up/down
 - *Start Size* = scale of the sphere cloud; calibrated to fit complete sphere in viewport